-(following initial conversation/meeting with parent)

-Date: Parent/carer Address Dear XXXXX, Following our conversation/meeting, thank you for your letter confirming that you have taken the decision to electively home educate (EHE) child's name XXXXX.
-As discussed, we strongly advise against this for the following reasons xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx We firmly believe that the best place for child's name is in school and sincerely hope that you will reconsider your decision.
-Guidance for parents can be found in Elective home education: guide for parents (publishing.service.gov.uk) If you would like a hard copy, please contact the academy.
-The local authority elective home education officer is Ms Suzanne Stars and can be contacted at Suzanne_stars@sandwell.gov.uk If you would like to discuss the matter further, please do not hesitate to contact Mr M Cadwallader at the academy on extension 5252.
+(following initial conversation/meeting with parent) Date: Parent/carer Address Dear XXXXX, Following our conversation/meeting, thank you for your letter confirming that you have taken the decision to electively home educate (EHE) child's name XXXXX.
+As discussed, we strongly advise against this for the following reasons xxxxxxxxxxxxxxxxx.
+We firmly believe that the best place for child's name is in school and sincerely hope that you will reconsider your decision.
+Guidance for parents can be found in Elective home education (www.gov.uk) If you would like a hard copy, please contact the academy.
+The local authority elective home education officer is xxxx and can be contacted at xxxxx If you would like to discuss the matter further, please do not hesitate to contact YYYYYY Yours sincerely,